firebase/firebase-js-sdk/common/api-review/app-check-exp.api.md

     }

 // @public
-export function setTokenAutoRefreshEnabled(app: FirebaseApp, isTokenAutoRefreshEnabled: boolean): void;
+export function setTokenAutoRefreshEnabled(appCheckInstance: AppCheck, isTokenAutoRefreshEnabled: boolean): void;

 // (No @packageDocumentation comment for this package)